 To see more about application deployment click here.

 This article shows how to create a business policy in Miradore Online.
 As an example we will create a business policy that enforces passcode requirements to all devices in the company's marketing and sales department.
-In addition, the business policy installs the Adobe Reader application and enables location tracking for Android devices.
+In addition, the business policy installs the Adobe Reader application.

-1. Navigate to Mobile management > Business policies where you can see the current list of business policies that have been created.
+1. Navigate to Management > Business policies where you can see the list of currently created business policies.

-3. Define scope for the business policy.
-This means the group of devices to which the business policies applies.
+3. Define the group of devices, a scope, to which the business policy will be applied.

 You can either choose to apply the business policy to all devices or use device tagging to restrict the scope to devices with specific tags.
-For example, you can create separate business policies for the company's head and branch offices if the devices have been tagged correctly.
+For example, you can create separate business policies for the company's head and branch offices when the devices or their assigned users have been tagged correctly.

-Note that you can configure multiple tags to the business policy.
-All of the configured tags must be defined to a device or its user in order to include the device to the scope of the business policy.
+You can configure multiple tags to one business policy.
+Note that all of the configured tags must be defined to a device or its user in order to include the device to the scope of the business policy.

 When the scope has been configured press Next.